KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 The invitation is not **rejection** —
 it is **urgency**.

-“Buy gold refined by fire.”
+"Buy gold refined by fire."

 Which is to say —
 let the **discomfort**